Last Updated: November 21, 2019 Nidhi Singh

-Kumbh Mela is traditionally referred to a gathering of devotees, however, it’s much more than gathering or fair.
-It is a festival, a cultural retreat, a celebration of life over death, virtue over sins and is a festival celebration of divinity and spirituality.
-While one may not be a follower of mythology or religion, Prayagraj Kumbh Mela is an experience that goes beyond the realm of religion and beliefs.
+Kumbh Mela is traditionally referred to a gathering of devotees, however, it’s much more than a gathering or fair.
+It is a festival, a cultural retreat, a celebration of life over death, virtue over sins and is a celebration of divinity and spirituality.
+While one may not be a follower of mythology or religion, Haridwar Kumbh Mela is an experience that goes beyond the realm of religion and beliefs.
 Just the sight of millions of devotees seeking holy blessing gives you a sense of the diversity of culture and beliefs.
 This religious and cultural event was declared a UNESCO World Heritage site in 2017 for its Intangible Cultural Heritage of Humanity.
-While Indians pretty much know about Prayagraj Kumbh Mela, it’s time for you international travellers to witness the cultural retreat at such a massive scale that it can give any music festival a run for its money.
+While Indians pretty much know about Haridwar Kumbh Mela 2021, it’s time for you international travellers to witness the cultural retreat at such a massive scale that it can give any music festival a run for its money.

 Upon receiving the nectar, Vishnu gave the nectar to Garuda to take it back to heaven.
 While returning to heaven, Garuda was stopped by demons and a fight broke out which lasted 12 demigod days, meaning 12 human years.
 To save the nectar, Garuda was forced to place the Kumbh of nectar at Prayag, Ujjain, Nashik, and Haridwar.
 Hence, every 12 years, the Hindu religious festival is organised every 12 years at these 4 destinations.

 Dates of Haridwar Kumbh 2021: January 14 to April 27, 2021

 Divine Intervention for The Religious Souls